-Blackboard Collaborate and its newer version, Blackboard Collaborate Ultra, are cloud-based easy-to-use web conferencing tools that enable you to create virtual classrooms and meeting spaces.
+Blackboard Collaborate is an easy-to-use web conferencing tool that enables users to create virtual classrooms and meeting spaces.
 People at various sites can participate as if they are attending in person.

 - Share live and recorded audio/video meetings, lectures, training sessions, and any other events easily via the web

 - Mobile apps for access from iOS and Android devices